nbdc-datahub/hbcd-docs/docs/instruments/SED/current-employment.md

 ## Instrument Details

 This is a modified version of ECHO-wide Cohort Version 01.20 / November 30, 2018 Version “Caregiver Occupation and Employment”.
-Caregiver employment and industry can provide information on socioeconomic position, shift work, and take-home environmental exposures that can adversely affect the health of children in the home, especially at young ages when children spend time on the floor and have hand-to-mouth behaviors ([1](https://www.cdc.gov/niosh/docs/97-125/default.html), [2](https://www.cdc.gov/niosh/reproductive-health/about/take-home.html)).
+Caregiver employment and industry can provide information on socioeconomic position, shift work, and take-home environmental exposures that can adversely affect the health of children in the home, especially at young ages when children spend time on the floor and have hand-to-mouth behaviors ([National Institute for Occupational Safety and Health, 2024](https://www.cdc.gov/niosh/reproductive-health/about/take-home.html); [National Institute for Occupational Safety and Health, 1995](https://www.cdc.gov/niosh/docs/97-125/default.html)).

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">